 Here the damage output is higher although with slightly less attacks meaning that their trademark ability, Daemon-forged Weapons, that increases the damage on critical hits, while really thematic, costs a Triple and works only if any of those attacks score a 6.

 Combined with Lord of Skulls available to all leaders, including the Skullseeker, you now have potentially 10 dice to score as many 6 as you can, but without that and failing to have a high Triple, there’s better use for those dice unless you feel blessed by the Blood God himself.

-The base weapon is Goreaxe and Gorefist: 3 attacks at Strength 3 for 2-4 damage, shared also by the Champion (although with 4 attacks at Strength 4).
+The base weapon is Goreaxe and Gorefist: 3 attacks at Strength 4 for 2/4 damage, shared also by its Leader option, the Chaos Champion (although with 1 attack more).

-The Goreglaive adds more damage on a critical (2-5) while the pair of Goreaxes increases the number of attacks (4 instead of 3) making them efficient in melee especially if combined with a Lord of Skulls that increases their attacks.
+The Goreglaive adds more Strength (5) damage on a critical (2/5) while the pair of Goreaxes increases the number of attacks (4 instead of 3) making them efficient in melee especially if combined with the Lord of Skulls ability that increases their attacks.